 Can Alimony Awards be Modified?

 Yes.
-Unless divorcing parties agree to make alimony non-modifiable, then alimony after divorce can be modified under Connecticut law if one party can show that there has been a “substantial change in circumstances,” that warrants modification.
+Unless divorcing parties agree to make alimony non-modifiable, then alimony after divorce can be modified under Connecticut law if one party can show that there has been a “substantial change in circumstances,” which warrants modification.
 A typical scenario in which an alimony award might be subject to modification is where a payor's income has substantially decreased due to circumstances outside of his or her control.

-Get Help from a Connecticut Alimony Attorney
+Get Help From A Connecticut Alimony Attorney